coreshock/Chrome-Netflix-parallel-translation-extension/README.md

 - Real-time translation of Netflix subtitles
 - Customizable font size and position for translated subtitles
 - Support for multiple languages
-- Uses LibreTranslate for translations
+- Uses the old Google Translate API for translations

 ## Installation